oracle-quickstart/oci-enterprise-scale-baseline-landing-zone/README.md

 Describe inputs and how to launch if using Resource Manager

+An example [tfvars file](/examples/terraform.tfvars.example) is included for reference.
+Note: This is the preferred way to run the stack from the CLI, because of the large number of variables to manage.

 Describe inputs/tfvars and how to launch if using Terraform CLI

 ### Terraform Variables